Labetalol: Physiological action

-The physiological effects of labetalol when administered acutely (intravenously) are not predictable solely by their receptor blocking effect, i.e. blocking beta1- receptors should decrease heart rate, but labetalol does not.
-When labetalol is given in acute situations, it decreases the peripheral vascular resistance and systemic blood pressure while having little effect on the heart rate, cardiac output and stroke volume, despite its alpha1-, beta1- and beta2- blocking mechanism.
+The physiological effects of labetalol when administered acutely (intravenously) are not predictable solely by their receptor blocking effect, i.e. blocking β1-adrenergic receptors should decrease heart rate, but labetalol does not.
+When labetalol is given in acute situations, it decreases the peripheral vascular resistance and systemic blood pressure while having little effect on the heart rate, cardiac output and stroke volume, despite its α1-, β1- and β2-adrenergic receptor blocking mechanism.
 These effects are mainly seen when the person is in the upright position.

-Long term labetalol use also has different effects from other beta-blocking drugs.
-Other beta-blockers, such as propranolol, persistently reduce cardiac output during exercise.
+Long term labetalol use also has different effects from other beta blockers.
+Other beta blockers, such as propranolol, persistently reduce cardiac output during exercise.
 The peripheral vascular resistance decreases when labetalol is first administered.
 Continuous labetalol use further decreases peripheral vascular resistance.
 However, during exercise, cardiac output remains the same due to a compensatory mechanism that increases stroke volume.
 Thus, labetalol is able to reduce heart rate during exercise while maintaining cardiac output by the increase in stroke volume.

 Pharmacokinetics

-Labetalol, in animal models, was found to cross the blood-brain-barrier in only negligible amounts.
+Distribution

+Labetalol is often classified as a beta blocker with low lipophilicity and hence lower potential for crossing the blood–brain barrier and blood–placenta barrier.
+This in turn may result in fewer effects in the central nervous system as well as a lower risk of neuropsychiatric side effects.
+Paradoxically however, labetalol actually shows high lipophilicity.
+In any case, labetalol, in animals including rats, rabbits, and dogs, was found to cross into the brain in negligible amounts, probably for reasons other than low lipophilicity.
+On the other hand, the drug has been shown to cross the blood–placenta barrier in humans.